 Science 2.0 ® is a work in progress so sign up and help.

-My first book, Science Left Behind, has gotten strong reviews:
+My first book, Science Left Behind, was the #1 bestseller in Amazon environmental policy books.
+Some reviews:

 Wall Street Journal - “usefully revealing how pervasive scientific misinformation is in progressive arguments on organic and genetically modified foods, clean energy, nuclear waste and other matters.”